 Prepare the hypothesis for A/B testing.
 Test different variants of subject lines, sender’s names, and CTA design and placement.

-After you improve the actual content of your emails, remember to work on the tech side of your campaigns:
+After you improve the actual content of your emails, remember to work on the technical side of your campaigns:

-- In case of any authentication mistakes, examine the corresponding settings in your email service provider or contact their support team.
+- If you find any authentication mistakes, examine the corresponding settings in your email service provider or contact their support team.

-- To improve your sender reputation, make sure you clean your database to remove the bouncing addresses, check you blacklist status, reduce the spam trap hits.
+- To improve your sender reputation, make sure you clean your mailing list and remove bouncing addresses, check your blacklist status, and reduce the spam trap hits.

-- Provide users with an easy way to opt out in order to prevent your emails from getting flagged as spam.
-Place the unsubscribe button in the footer of your email and check whether the links lead to the unsubscribe form.
-Give the users the opportunity to unsubscribe from certain types of your newsletters.
+- Provide users with an easy way to opt out in order to prevent your emails from being flagged as spam.
+Place an unsubscribe button in the footer of your email and check whether the links lead to the unsubscribe form.
+Give users the opportunity to unsubscribe from certain types of your emails.

 Here’s an example of an unsubscribe form created with SendPulse.
-In case the users decide to opt out and click the corresponding link in the footer of the email, they can choose whether to unsubscribe from all emails or certain categories of emails.
+In case users decide to opt-out and click the corresponding link in the footer of the email, they can choose whether to unsubscribe from all emails or certain categories of emails.